A Complete Guide to Nitrile Rubber

 What is Nitrile Rubber?

-Nitrile rubber, also known as Buna-N or NBR, is an oil and fuel resistant synthetic rubber commonly used for sealing and edging applications.
-With an annual production that exceeds 36 million metric tons, Nitrile is expected to continue to gain popularity due to an increase in the demand for synthetic rubbers within the automotive, engineering and industrial industry sectors.
-NBR rubber has a diverse range of properties that makes it a suitable material for manufacturing rubber extrusions that will come into contact with oils, fuels, alcohols, hydraulic fluids and chemicals.
-It is also a durable material that exhibits excellent tensile strength and abrasion resistance.
+Nitrile rubber, also known as Buna-N or NBR, is an oil and fuel resistant synthetic rubber.
+Its properties make it suitable for manufacturing rubber products that will come into contact with oils, fuels, alcohols, hydraulic fluids and chemicals.
+Nitrile also exhibits excellent tensile strength and abrasion resistance.

 This guide provides a detailed explanation of the history of nitrile rubber and discusses the advantages and disadvantages of using this material for manufacturing rubber extrusions.